camconrad/compensator/README.md

 ### 2. **Vote Compensation**
 - Delegators can incentivize delegates to vote for or against proposals by staking COMP.
 - After the delegate votes, the stake is distributed based on the outcome:
+  - If delegate voted correctly:
-  - Delegators who staked for the winning option pass their stake to the delegate.
+    - Delegators who staked for the winning option pass their stake to the delegate
-  - Delegators who staked for the losing option get their stake back.
+    - Delegators who staked for the losing option get their stake back
+  - If delegate didn't vote or voted wrong:
+    - All delegators get their stakes back
 - The system verifies delegate voting through the Compound Governor contract:
   - Checks if the delegate has voted on the proposal and verifies direction
   - Only distributes winning stakes if delegate voted in the winning direction